DDews/AssemblyParser/README.md

 BNF for this simple assembly language:

-~note: I have taken liberties of denoting more complex grammar in plain english instead, specified by enclosing [] brackets.~
+*note: I have taken liberties of denoting more complex grammar in plain english instead, specified by enclosing [] brackets*
 ```
 STATEMENTS -> STATEMENT | STATEMENT STATEMENTS